-The plan was to go to Hemel Hempstead, drop biggest child off for a party and go to Gadebridge Park to kill a couple of hours before pick-up.
-Sadly middle child cut his head badly on the way and it became one of the most traumatic starts to a review ever!
-After he was cleaned up and given lots of cuddles we still had the time to kill and were stuck in Hemel so he decided he wanted to go to the park anyway (what a trouper!)
+The plan was to go to Hemel Hempstead, drop Biggest Child off for a party and go to review Gadebridge Park to kill a couple of hours before pick-up.
+Sadly Middle Child cut his head badly on the way and it became one of the most traumatic starts to a review ever!
+After he was cleaned up and given lots of cuddles we still had the time to kill and were stuck in Hemel so he decided he wanted to go to the park anyway (what a trouper!).

 Gadebridge Park is a fairly large park close to the centre of Hemel.
 It has a little stream running through it and tons of open green spaces.
 There is also a skate park, two different playground areas and a free splash park.
 There’s also a lot of wider parkland and paths to explore.

-There is also a free splash park.
-It is currently closed for winter so I couldn’t really get a good picture but it’s a flat park with lots of jets coming up from the ground rather than jets coming from equipment.
+Gadebridge park also has a free splash park.
+It is currently closed so I couldn’t really get a good picture but it’s a flat park with lots of jets coming up from the ground rather than jets coming from equipment.
 The splash park is in a fenced off area with plenty of grass and benches around for when the kids aren’t splashing about.
 There is also a little kiosk there when it’s open as well.
 The park is open from 10-6 every day from May – September.
 I bet it’s awesome in the summer after school!

 The one thing I was REALLY surprised about was the mud.
 Now, I know it’s January, but we really haven’t had much rain.
 It’s “just” a park, not the woods, so I really wasn’t prepared for all the mud in the world.
 Honestly – you could see all the parents scrubbing it off their pushchairs, shoes and bikes.
 It was everywhere.
 Did I mention it was muddy?

 We went back again in September on our way to review DJ’s Play Park and, whilst it wasn’t currently muddy, it definitely had potential.
 Just something to be aware of really.